-Peak to Peak Scenic Byway – Extending over 59 miles, the Peak to Peak Scenic Byway takes road trippers through some of Colorado’s most stunning landscape.
-From the gambling towns of Black Hawk and Central City to Estes Park, there is plenty to see.
-And Allenspark is one stop you will want to make along the drive.
+Peak to Peak Scenic Byway – Extending over 59 miles, the Peak to Peak Scenic Byway takes road trippers through some of Colorado’s most stunning landscapes.
+From the gambling towns of Black Hawk and Central City to Estes Park, there is plenty to do and see.
+Allenspark is one stop you will definitely want to make along the drive.

-Saint Malo’s Chapel on the Rock – Maybe one of the most photographed landmarks in Colorado, Saint Catherine of Siena, or better known as Chapel on the Rock, is one of Allenspark’s biggest attractions.
+Chapel on the Rock at Camp St. Malo – One of the most photographed landmarks in Colorado, Saint Catherine of Siena, or better known as Chapel on the Rock, is one of Allenspark’s biggest attractions.
 The picturesque chapel sits atop a large formation with layers of dense forest and mountain peaks as its backdrop.
 You’ll want to bring your camera for this one.

 In addition to visiting nearby Rocky Mountain National Park, there are plenty of opportunities for hiking, biking, horseback riding, and fishing closer to town.

-Camping: There are several campgrounds located close to Allenspark that include the Olive Ridge Campground, the Meeker Park Overflow Campground, Peaceful Valley, and Camp Dick campgrounds.
+- There are several campgrounds located close to Allenspark including the Olive Ridge Campground, the Meeker Park Overflow Campground, Peaceful Valley, and Camp Dick campgrounds.

-While there are no special events held in Allenspark nearby Estes Park offers plenty to plan your year around.
+While there are no special annual events held in Allenspark, nearby Estes Park offers plenty to plan your year around.